drekka/Alchemic/README.md

 * [Swift quick guide](./Quick guide - Swift.md)

-#Intro
+# Intro #

 Alchemic is a [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) framework for iOS.
-It's job is to make your code simpler by managing your singletons and automating dependency injections.
-Of course it does a whole lot more.
+It's goal is to help you manage object creation, object properties and variables, and all with requiring minimal code on your part.

 ___Main features___

 * Engineered in Objective-C, supports usage in Objective-C and Swift projects.
 * No external configuration or factory classes required.
+* Definitions and injections are dynamically read from the runtime.
-* Automatically starts on a background thread.
+* Automatically starts on a background thread for minimal impact on your app.
-* Objects can be created from classes, initializers or methods.
+* Objects can be created from classes, initializers or factory methods, and managed as singletons, factories (templates) or externally sourced.
-* Object defintions can be specified to be singletons, factories or externally created objects.
-* Supports dynamic arguments to methods and initializers.
+* Arguments to methods and initializers dynamically sourced from other objects or constants.
-* Injected objects can be located by class, protocol or a unique name.
+* Object can be located using class, protocol or unique name searches.
-* Injection values can be constant values.
-* Injected variables do not have to be exposed on public interfaces.
-* objects can be specified as primary to allow them to give them priority when resolving.
+* Works with internal class variables, leaving your interfaces clean and minimal.
-* Automatic array injections.
+* Automatic array management and injection.
 * Automatic injection of UIApplicationDelegate dependencies.

 # Swift support

 Alchemic supports classes written in Swift.
-However the way you declare things is different because of various differences between the Objective-C and Swift languages.

-Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.
-Therefore Swift classes and methods that are to be used by Alchemic must be annotated with `@objc` so that Alchemic can see them.
+However the way you declare things is different to Objective-C. Objective-C is unable to understand some Swift constructs such as structs and protocol extensions.
+Therefore Swift classes and methods that are to be used by Alchemic must be annotated with `@objc` qualifier so that Alchemic can work with them.
 When injecting values into properties, the type of the property must be an Objective-C type.
 Arguments passed to Alchemic, do not have to be Objective-C types.
 However they must eventually be resolvable to Objective-C types as per the Swift documentation.

 # Installation